 While getting divorced is never a simple process, attempting to do so in New Jersey when you prefer to speak Hebrew could be overwhelming.
 Trying to negotiate the best marital settlement for you and your family can be difficult if you have a difficult time comprehending legal documents or speaking to the judge.

 A New Jersey Hebrew-speaking divorce attorney could help bridge the language gap while helping you pursue your divorce case.
 Once retained, a dedicated divorce lawyer could give you the legal support and guidance you need.

 Galit Moskowitz could use her ability to speak Hebrew and her knowledge of Jewish traditions to advocate for your rights and make the divorce process as smooth as possible.

 The State of New Jersey considers all the income, property, and assets that a married couple gains during their marriage to be marital property.
 Individuals should note, however, that there are certain exceptions to this assumption.
 If a spouse owned property before their marriage or received an asset as a gift or inheritance, it is usually considered separate property and would remain with the person who owns it.

 The law does not require divorcing spouses to split their property evenly.
 As an alternative, the division of property is determined by what is fair to each person based on their circumstances.

 Depending on the circumstances, one party may get more of the marital estate because of a more significant financial need, an inequality in the parties’ incomes, or because of the other person’s actions during the divorce.
-Gait Moskowitz, the Hebrew-speaking divorce attorney from New Jersey, could assist with any of these concerns.
+Galit Moskowitz is a local Hebrew-speaking divorce attorney who could assist with any of these concerns.